 Dementia can be a late feature.
 When present it is known as Parkinson's disease with later developing dementia (PDD).
 In contrast, Lewy body dementia has cognitive impairment either preceding or at most within 12 months of clinical onset of parkinsonian symptoms 2.

-The dopaminergic tract is predominantly affected in Parkinson's disease, and histologically, it is characterised by degeneration of the substantia nigra as well as a number of other regions including parts of the basal ganglia, brainstem, autonomic nervous system and cerebral cortex 3.
+The dopaminergic tract is predominantly affected in Parkinson's disease, and histologically, it is characterised by nigrostriatal dopaminergic degeneration leading to neuronal loss in the substantia nigra pars compacta, most conspicuous in the ventrolateral tier of neurons 11.
+A number of other regions including parts of the basal ganglia, brainstem, autonomic nervous system and cerebral cortex 3.

 At least eleven genes have been implicated in various forms of Parkinson's disease 3.
 Interestingly depending on which genes are involved, various clinical features are more or less prominent (e.g. Kufor-Rakeb syndrome).

 Even more interestingly not all mutations result in Lewy bodies.
 For example juvenile Parkinson's disease has been linked to mutations in the PARK2 gene, which encodes for the enzyme ubiquitin ligase-L3.
 In normal individuals, ubiquitin ligase-L3 is involved in ubiquitination of alpha-synuclein (the main component of Lewy bodies) and allows the formation of Lewy bodies.
 In patients with juvenile Parkinson's disease its function is impaired and the formation of Lewy bodies is impossible.
 This finding suggests that Lewy bodies cannot be thought of as synonymous with, and causative of Parkinson's disease.
 Perhaps even Lewy bodies play a protective role other forms of Parkinson's disease, which manifests 20-40 years later 1.